UPDATE – JULY 2020:

 However, we do like how Housesimple are embracing new technology to sell properties with experiments such as conducting viewings over Facebook Live.
 However, whether these are purely marketing gimmicks remains to be seen.

 We are big fans of online estate agents offering hosted viewings to better bridge the gap to traditional estate agencies.
-Our Housesimple review has found not only does this agent offer hosted viewings for an additional fee of £35 per viewing.
+Our Housesimple review has found this agent offers unlimited hosted viewings for an additional fee of £315 which is pretty good value.

 All in all, Housesimple is a solid choice if you are considering using an online estate agent and live in an area they service.
 You can’t really do much better than free and they have some good customer reviews on the likes of TrustPilot and Feefo.

 Compare Housesimple To Other Online Estate Agents